CIF Parser¶

 ) with other such files,align_pairs

-(int) – pad tags in tag-value pairs to this width (if set to 33, the values will be aligned at column 35, except where tags have more than 33 characters),align_loops
+(int) – pad tags in tag-value pairs to this width (if set to 33, values will be aligned at column 35, except where tags have more than 33 characters),align_loops

 (int) – if non-zero, columns in loops are aligned to the maximum string width in each column, but not more than this value; if one string in the column is very wide, that row will be misaligned, which is usually preferable to excessive padding.

-void write_cif_to_stream(std::ostream& os, const Document& doc, WriteOptions options)
+void write_cif_to_stream(std::ostream& os, const Document& doc, WriteOptions options);

-void write_cif_block_to_stream(std::ostream& os, const Block& block, WriteOptions options)
+void write_cif_block_to_stream(std::ostream& os, const Block& block, WriteOptions options);

 >>> doc.write_file('1pfe-modified.cif')